radman/notification_system/README.md

 TODO
 ----

-1. add configuration class for things like mailer
-2. update this README
+1. update this README
-3.
-3. notifications should be associated to events (the association should be optional)
+2. notifications should be associated to events (the association should be optional)
-4. new spec: pending cannot include notifications that have already been sent
+3. new spec: pending cannot include notifications that have already been sent

 Installation
 ------------